 With a not-so-robust electricity generation and supply system in the country, inverters are no more seen as a luxury.
 In fact, they now feature in the list of necessities.
 This is because of erratic power supply in tier-I and tier-II cities.
 Even metro cities are not untouched by irregular and longer power outages.

-While most commercial spaces have always had a power backup in place because of the heavy use and safety of appliances like desktops and air conditioners, our homes needed to accept the technology.
+While most commercial spaces have always had a power backup in place because of the heavy use and safety of appliances like desktops and air conditioners, our homes or apartments for rent in durham nc need to accept the technology. our homes needed to accept the technology.
 Today, there are hardly any homes in cities without single-phase inverters.

 Now that we are done speaking about how all-pervasive inverters are now, let us focus our attention on knowing what single-phase inverters are.